 Mother’s missing from Country music annals.
 For years, I wondered why.
 Mom was charismatic Country songwriter Jewell House of Texarkana, Texas.
 Born in 1920 on a Delta County, Tex., farm and reared on a Red River County, Tex., farm, she wrote for and worked with Country giants during the ’50s and ’60s.
 Some were like family.
 But she’s not in their stories.
 Maybe I've found out why or at least a few clues.
 Jewell thrived backstage, not center stage.
 She was one tiny sparkle in the glittering universe of Country music’s golden age.
 I believe there are Country music fans and historians who would appreciate knowing about her and her world.
 This website is for them, as well as Jewell’s family and all who find value in exploring the human journey.

 I’ve researched mother’s career since 2011.
 I haven’t had the resources for deep digging.
 But what little I have found, and may yet find, I gladly share with you.
 Stay tuned.
-Thank you for coming here.
-And thank you for holding Country music and its history close to your heart.
-Ladies and gentlemen, please welcome my mother and your good friend, Jewell House.
+Thanks for visiting.
+And thanks for holding Country music history close to your heart.